YiranJiang/Cognitive-Model-for-Gender-Assignment/README.md

 Experiments of such cognitive model were run on french lexical database and Corpus, both yield relatively high accuracy, proving the validity of the model.
 + After comparing the result, we conclude the validity of the model, and discuss the contributions and potential improve- ment of similar cognitive models.

++ The reproduction of our result is available by running the main.py in /doc.

 + Following are some of our training result:
 + ![image](fig/fig4.png)